Newt’s top 10 things to do in Vancouver this week, September 16 to 20

 Jimmy Barnes goes solo with Canadian connection after Cold Chisel hits its peak

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 6, 1986 By Steve Newton What do you get when you combine the guitarist from Streetheart, the bassist from Headpins, the keyboardist from Sharp Edges, the drummer from the Bryan Adams band, and the lead singer from Cold Chisel?
-Well, with a little time, you get a pretty … Continue reading Jimmy Barnes goes solo with Canadian connection after Cold Chisel hits its peak
+ORIGINALLY PUBLISHED ON JUNE 6, 1986 By Steve Newton What do you get when you combine the guitarist from Streetheart, the bassist from Headpins, the keyboardist from Sharp Edges, the drummer from the Bryan Adams band, and the lead singer from Cold Chisel?
+Well, with a little time, you get a pretty rockin' band.
+"The … Continue reading Jimmy Barnes goes solo with Canadian connection after Cold Chisel hits its peak

 David Gogo gives Depeche Mode a bluesy makeover on Skeleton Key